apache/skywalking-website/docs/blog/2019-01-01-Understand-Trace.md

 <p align="center">-TreeMode error span-</p>

 ## Slow span
-In spans, we have known, all of them includes their execution duration, so identify the slowest spans is the high priority jobs when read the trace.
-In old ListMode trace view, parent span always includes the child spans duration in most cases, because the child span is executed nested inside parent span.
-Then when a slow span happens, nearly all of its parent spans become slow span too.
+A high priority feature is identifying the slowest spans in a trace.
+This uses execution duration captured by application agents.
+In the old ListMode trace view, parent span almost always includes the child span's duration, due to nesting.
+In other words, a slow span usually causes its parent to also become slow.
+In SkyWalking 6, we provide `Top 5 of slow span` filter to help you locate the spans directly.
-In SkyWalking 6-GA,
-we provide `Top 5 of slow span` filter to help you locate the spans directly.

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/top5-span.png)
 <p align="center">-Top 5 slow span-</p>

-In the above demo screenshot, the UI highlights the top 5 slow spans, which already excludes the child span duration.
-Also show all span's self execution time.
-You could find the slowest spans very easily.
+The above screenshot highlights the top 5 slow spans, excluding child span duration.
+Also, this shows all spans' execution time, which helps identify the slowest ones.

 ## Too many child spans
-In some cases, single one time access is quick enough, but still cause the trace very slow, like this one.
+In some cases, individual durations are quick, but the trace is still slow, like this one:

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/top5-not-clear.png)
 <p align="center">-Trace with no slow span-</p>

-But we still need to know why trace is slow.
-In this case, you could use `Top 5 of children span number` filter to find out, whether too many children spans in each span.
-This filter shows the children number of each span, highlights the top 5.
+To understand if the root problem is related to too many operations, use `Top 5 of children span number`.
+This filter shows the amount of children each span has, highlighting the top 5.

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/too-many-child.png)
 <p align="center">-13 database accesses of a span-</p>

-In this screenshot, there is a span with 13 children span, which are all Database accesses.
+In this screenshot, there is a span with 13 children, which are all Database accesses.
 Also, when you see overview of trace, database cost 1380ms of this 2000ms trace.

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/database-long-duration.png)
 <p align="center">-1380ms database accesses-</p>

-Through these steps, this trace root cause is doing too many database accesses.
-This kind of root cause also happens in too many RPCs and cache accesses.
+In this example, the root cause is too many database accesses.
+This is also typical in other scenarios like too many RPCs or cache accesses.

 ## Trace depth
 Trace depth is also related latency.
-In this case, same as [too many child spans](#too-many-child-spans) scenairo, each span latency looks good, but the whole trace is slow.
+Like the [too many child spans](#too-many-child-spans) scenario, each span latency looks good, but the whole trace is slow.

 ![](../.vuepress/public/static/blog/2018-01-01-understand-trace/deep-trace-1.png)
 <p align="center">-Trace depth-</p>

-Like this one, the slowest spans are less than 500ms, which are not too slow for a 2000ms trace.
-But when you see the first line, there are four different colors representing four services involved in this distributed trace.
+Here, the slowest spans are less than 500ms, which are not too slow for a 2000ms trace.
+When you see the first line, there are four different colors representing four services involved in this distributed trace.
 Every one of them costs 100~400ms.
 For all four, there nearly 2000ms.
-From here, we know, this slow trace is caused by 3 RPCs in the serial sequence.
+From here, we know this slow trace is caused by 3 RPCs in a serial sequence.

 # At the end
-Distributed tracing and APM tool are helping the user to locate the root causes, then the developer and operator teams could work on optimizations.
-Hope you love Apache SkyWalking and our new trace visualization, [give us a star on GitHub](https://github.com/apache/incubator-skywalking) to encourage us.
+Distributed tracing and APM tools help users identify root causes, allowing development and operation teams to optimize accordingly.
+We hope you enjoyed this, and love Apache SkyWalking and our new trace visualization.
+If so, [give us a star on GitHub](https://github.com/apache/incubator-skywalking) to encourage us.

-This new version is going to release at the end of Jan.
-2019.
+SkyWalking 6 is scheduled to release at the end of January 2019.
 You can contact the project team through the following channels:
 - Follow [SkyWalking twitter](https://twitter.com/ASFSkyWalking)
 - Subscribe mailing list: dev@skywalking.apache.org .
 Send to dev-subscribe@kywalking.apache.org to subscribe the mail list.
 - Join [Gitter](https://gitter.im/OpenSkywalking/Lobby) room.